JStateson/CreditStatistics/README.md

 The CreditStatistics app works with BOINC and BoincTasks to obtain statistics from websites, control local PCs and manage competitions

-Download any 7z binaries to get both the release and debug versions of CreditStatistics

 To reset the app, run the app by entering 'CreditStatistics.exe reset'

 BoincTasks is needed only to obtain the list of remote PCs